EnigmaVSSUT/EnigmaNewWebsite/README.md

   - Although the map is not of VSSUT ...but the style looks cool.
 A cooler **photoshopped image** (of VSSUT, Burla Map) is most welcome.
 - **PAGE_5** : In this page we will try to add some original documentations, medium articles or open source projects built by our club.

+- **Website Load Time Improvements needed** :
+  - minify all types of .js and .css files to .min.js and .min.css (also update links in index.html to these minified versions of files).

 ### If you want to contribute to this project, fork :fork_and_knife: this project and pull up a request to merge your changes.